 Prerequisites

-When you upload a skill through organization settings, it automatically becomes available to all users in your organization in Customize > Skills.
-This means that individual users no longer need to manually upload the same skills.
+When you upload a skill through organization settings, it becomes available to everyone in your organization in Customize > Skills.
+Individual members no longer need to upload the same skill themselves.

 To provision a skill: